ji-zai/personal-site/content/essays/seek-truth.md

 The word “seek” means “try to find”.
 I think this describes the process of seeking truth well.
 Seeking truth is an iterative process that only gets you closer to the truth.
 We’ve yet to “find” the truth about any naturally occurring system, and from what we can tell, we understand very, very little of what is possible to understand.
 There is always more truth to be uncovered.

 In other words, seeking truth is an iterative process that only gets you closer to understanding the truths of a system.
+### The nature of an individual mind.
+- Wants
+- Wants more of what it wants after it gets it.
+- Wants what it wants as quickly as possible.
+- Patience?
+- Everything changes all the time. (not sure if here or to keep it for the beat later on).

+Show why this is true with some examples perhaps.
+Or maybe this isn't a necessary chapter at the moment.
+I'm not sure yet.
 ### Why seek truth?
 **We want things, and we want to get what we want as quickly as possible.** _(This will be a fundamental driving point through the entire essay.
 The want and intensity of that want dictates almost everything in the truth seeking process)._

 This is a fundamental truth about how the mind works for most, if not all, of us.